 ABOUT THIS RECIPE

 After posting a ridiculously yummy, but ridiculously bad-for-you recipe for caramel chocolate slice that my husband loves (and occasionally bakes for his mates when they go on their hunting or fishing trips), I thought “right!
 I’m going to see if I can make one that’s just as delicious, but is full of nutritious ingredients!”
 Creating a healthy version seemed like mission impossible at first, but after four attempts I have made a caramel slice that mimics the flavour, texture and all round deliciousness of the original.
 I’ve fed it to many guinea pigs now, and people are just gob-smacked when I tell them there’s no refined-sugar, dairy-free or gluten in it!
 Note: there is a lot of confusion around oats and whether they are gluten free or not, please refer to the asterisk note at the bottom of the page for more info.
 Enjoy!
-Watch my video from ‘The Good Food Neighbourhood’ for how to create this recipe.
+Watch my video below for how to create this recipe!

 fine rolled oats* ¾ cup (you can also use ground almonds as a GF alternative)